-For radiation detection systems that record pulses (discrete events), the dead time is the time after each event during which the system is not able to record another event.
+For radiation detection systems that record pulses (discrete events), the dead time is the time after each event during which the system cannot record another event.
 This phenomenon is very important, for example, for Geiger counters.
 Because of the large avalanche induced by any ionization, a Geiger counter takes a long time (about 1 ms) to recover between successive pulses.
-Therefore, Geiger counters are not able to measure high radiation rates due to the “dead time” of the tube.
+Therefore, Geiger counters cannot measure high radiation rates due to the “dead time” of the tube.

-In other words, dead-time is the period during which the detector is busy and cannot accept and process pulses.
-In case of detectors of ionizing radiation, this phenomenon can have serious consequences, since dead-time distorts outputs at high activities or high dose rates.
-The total dead time of a detection system is usually due to the contributions of the intrinsic dead time of the detector, of the analog front end and of the data acquisition.
+In other words, dead-time is when the detector is busy and cannot accept and process pulses.
+In the case of detectors of ionizing radiation, this phenomenon can have serious consequences since dead-time distorts outputs at high activities or high dose rates.
+The total dead time of a detection system is usually due to the contributions of the intrinsic dead time of the detector, the analog front end, and the data acquisition.

 Paralyzable and Non-paralyzable Detector

 Because of the random nature of radioactive decay, there is always some probability that a true event will be lost because another event is just recorded, and the detector cannot accept and process more than one pulse.